-a) the transference of heat in a liquid or gas by currents resulting from unequal temperature and the consequent unequal densities.
+- The transference of heat in a liquid or gas by currents resulting from unequal temperature and the consequent unequal densities.

-b) a thermal process whereby atmospheric circulation is maintained through the upward or downward transfer of air masses of different temperature.
+- A thermal process whereby atmospheric circulation is maintained through the upward or downward transfer of air masses of different temperature.
 [Hot air rises and cold air falls]

 The temperature of the water flowing through the convectors varies inversely with the outside air temperature.
 As the outside temperature falls (winter) the heating water temperature is increased.
 This is a pre-determined schedule initially set by the Designing Engineer.
 This approach allows a large heating system to respond to the weather without the cost of numerous and expensive controls.